-Coppélia is an enchanting, effervescent family ballet, perfect for young and old alike.
-Delibes's irresistibly melodic score is performed by English National Ballet's full orchestra.
+Coppélia is an enchanting, family ballet, perfect for young and old alike.
+Delibes’s irresistibly melodic score is performed by the Orchestra of English National Ballet.

 A village square in Galicia Swanilda, the burgomaster’s daughter is betrothed to Franz, a handsome young villager.
 On the eve of their wedding she has cause to doubt the seriousness of his affections when she finds him ogling at a beautiful girl sitting on the balcony of Dr Coppélius’ house.
 Dr Coppélius is a strange, somewhat sinister toymaker whose weird experiments cause much musement.
 The appearance of the unknown girl causes much interest and speculation, particularly as she has ignored Swanilda’s friendly greetings.